Our Guide to Cancer Screening (+ Which Ones to Get and When)

 It’s therefore very important that you communicate your risk factors and family history to your care team, and stay on top of any unusual symptoms or abnormal exam findings.
 This puts you in the best position to detect a potential problem early and take the right action.

-Instead, your care team will work with you to identify which cancer screenings you’re most at risk for, all while weighing the risks vs benefits of specific cancer screening.
+Instead, your care team will work with you to identify which cancer screenings you’d benefit from, all while weighing the risks versus the benefits of specific cancer screenings.
 The best thing you can do to prevent cancer is stay up to date with your recommended screenings and keep your care team closely apprised on risk factors (such as family history) and new/persistent symptoms.

 Newsletter Sign Up